lag47/plclub-web/posts/coq_rewriting.markdown

   intros a b c d Hab Hcb Hcd. rewrite Hab. rewrite Hcb. auto.
 Qed.
 ```

-In fact, all we needed to do the above rewrites was the transitivity of `≡`.
-You can rearrange the companion file and see this for yourself.
-However, the fact that it is an equivalence relation gives us some extra useful tactics.
-If we want to flip the relation in either a goal or a hypothesis, we can use the `symmetry` tactic, and we can use `reflexivity` to prove that too expressions that are syntactically equal are related by `≡`.

 ### Rewriting Under Arbitrary Contexts